GrandAlbert/stellar-mapping-project/README.md

   src/
     Python scripts used for dataset processing, coordinate conversion, and command generation.

-  data_sample/
-    Small sample datasets used to demonstrate the workflow.

   outputs/
     Example generated coordinate files and command outputs.